 Without management intervention, 25 per cent of the 53 conservation significant species are likely to be lost from the Pilbara in the next 20 years, including the greater bilby, spectacled hare-wallaby and De Grey saltbush.

-The top three most cost-effective strategies for protecting biodiversity in the Pilbara, each with an expected cost of less than A$1 million per year, are:
+The report has determined the top three most cost-effective strategies for protecting biodiversity in the Pilbara, each with an expected cost of less than $1 million per year, including:

 - creating predator proof sanctuaries